ciprian-morar/data-modelling-with-Postgres/README.md

 You can test a version of code writed in etl.py in etl.ipynb.
 In this file I've changed the order I add data in the songs and artists table.
 Artists are entered first because in the songs table I need to add a reference of artist_id

-First step Open a terminal, assure in the right folder and execute the command python3 create_tables.py Second step: Execute the command python3 etl.py
+First step Open a terminal, assure you're in the right folder and execute the command python3 create_tables.py Second step: Execute the command python3 etl.py
 You can use test.ipynb notebook to test the database tables or analytics.ipynb to make some analysis with the data new added in the database.